san-ghun/san-ghun/README.md

 # TODO: Align speed and direction to a constant orbit.
 # TODO: Plan, Execute, Record, and Keep the Momentum.
 # TODO: Review, Debug, Trace, and Make Systematic.
+# NOTE: Keep up, and no fuck up.
 ```

 ![](https://gh-hits.nomadcoders.workers.dev/view?username=san-ghun&cache)